 The 2000 Cape Cod National Seashore Vegetation Map overlayed on imagery of the Outer Cape.
 Each unique colored polygon on the map represents a different plant community type (see key at left).
 While detail of individual polygons is difficult to determine from this image, one can appreciate the sense of scale applied to create the map.

 One of the goals of the National Park Service's Inventory and Monitoring Program is to provide the information and expertise needed by park managers for effective, long-term management of the natural resources held in trust.
 Understanding the vegetation communities found in a park provides an important baseline for sound natural resource stewardship and management.
 2008 marked the completion of a vegetation map created for Cape Cod National Seashore from photo interpretation of 2000 aerial photography.
 Areas of relatively homogeneous plant species composition and structure that occur in a uniform habitat were grouped together as communities.
 Field surveys were carried out to determine accuracy of these interpretations.
 In the final vegetation map, twelve plant community classes are mapped individually and fifty-eight communities are aggregated into seventeen additional classes.
 Some of the classes were aggregated to improve the accuracy of the final product.
 There are also several non-vegetative cover classes.
 The completed vegetation map consists of twenty-eight classes.
-A table listing all classes and showing their total area (in hectares) and total percent cover is provided at right.
+A table listing all classes and showing their total area (in hectares) and total percent cover is provided below.

 A close-up of lands surrounding Wellfleet Harbor with the 2000 vegetation map overlayed reveals the high spatial resoultion of plant community types within the Seashore.
 The scale bar at bottom right is approximately 1300 meters total length.